Understanding Website Caching.

 Whether you’re a business owner, a content creator, or someone who simply has a website, you’ve likely heard the term “caching” thrown around.
 If you’ve found yourself scratching your head about why the changes you’ve made to your website aren’t showing up instantly, or why your website behaves the way it does, this article is for you.

 Caching is like the unsung hero of the internet; it works quietly in the background to make websites load faster, ensures that servers can handle more visitors, and generally provides a better browsing experience for your users.
 But what exactly is caching?
 How does it affect your website, and why should you care?
 Let’s explore the world of website caching to answer these questions and more.
-Our aim is to demystify this technical concept so that you can get the best out of your website.
+Our aim is to make this technical concept a little easier to understand, which will help you to get the best out of your website.

 What is Caching?